Anatomy of the External Ear

 Cartilaginous Part

-The cartilaginous outer one-third is attached to the bony part of external auditory canal by fibrous bands.
+The cartilaginous outer one-third is attached to the bony part of the external auditory canal by fibrous bands.
 The skin over this section is thick and contains hairs and modified apocrine sweat glands (ceruminous and pilosebaceous glands) which produce earwax.
 The presence of hairs helps prevent foreign bodies from entering into the ear.
-Therefore furuncles (staphylococcal infection of hair follicles) are seen only in this part.
+Therefore, furuncles (staphylococcal infection of hair follicles) are seen only in this part.
 There are two horizontal deficiencies – the “fissures of Santorini” in this part increase flexibility but allow infections (e.g. malignant otitis externa) and neoplasms to spread to and from the parotid and temporomandibular regions.

 Bony Part

 The bony inner two-thirds is narrow, with its medial end marked by the tympanic sulcus, a groove that is absent superiorly.
 The skin here is thin and continuous with the tympanic membrane.
 The “isthmus,” about 5-6 mm lateral to the tympanic membrane, narrows the bony canal’s diameter, making it difficult to remove foreign bodies lodged medially.
-Beyond the isthmus, the anteroinferior part of the deep meatus dips forwards forming a wedge-shaped “anterior recess”.
-This recess acts as a gutter for ear discharge and debris and becomes a tough spot to access either in the clinic or at surgery.
-Wax is usually not seen in this part and if present over pars flaccida or attic region is rarely true wax.
+Beyond the isthmus, the anteroinferior part of the deep meatus dips forwards, forming a wedge-shaped “anterior recess”.
+This recess acts as a gutter for ear discharge and debris, and becomes a tough spot to access either in the clinic or at surgery.
+Wax is usually not seen in this part, and if present over the pars flaccida or attic region is rarely true wax.
 It is almost always associated with an underlying cholesteatoma.
 Sagging in the posterosuperior part can indicate acute mastoiditis due to its relation with the mastoid antrum.
 The foramen of Huschke, found in the anteroinferior part, can persist into adulthood and, like the fissures of Santorini, allows infections and neoplasms to spread.

-Relationships of EAC:-
+Relationships of EAC

-- Superior: Middle cranial fossa
+- Superior: Middle cranial fossa (risk of intracranial complications)

-- Inferior: Parotid gland
+- Inferior: Parotid gland (risk of parotitis, facial nerve involvement)

 - Medial: Tympanic membrane and middle ear